 Actors in the film also include: Ian Hart, Jean-Marc Barr and Jason Williamson.

-DMovies will be screening UK18 at the Regent Street Cinema in London on April 19th – just click here in order to buy your ticket right now.
+DMovies screened UK18 at the Regent Street Cinema in April 2017.
+Click here in order to view the film online.

 Don’t forget to read our exclusive interview with Andrew Tiernan by clicking here, and to watch the movie trailer below: